 - Your annual combined disposable income must not be greater than $40,000.

 Are you the widow or widower of a veteran and you are not sure if you qualify for this benefit?
 Do you think you have been wrongfully denied your property tax benefit?
-Please call to schedule an appointment, and we will help determine your eligibility and help you get this important grant if you meet all qualifications.
+Please call or contact us online to schedule an appointment, and we will help determine your eligibility and help you get this important grant if you meet all qualifications.

 Your first consultation regarding widow’s or widower’s benefits is free.